You are here

 The K-3 teacher training requirement does not affect a teacher's licensure status.

-Districts are responsible for ensuring all of their K-3 teachers have met this requirement by the January 31, 2022 in order to receive READ Act per-pupil intervention funds for the 2022-23 school year.
+Districts are responsible for ensuring all of their K-3 teachers have met this requirement by August 1, 2022 in order to receive READ Act per-pupil intervention funds for the 2022-23 school year.